prometheus/test-infra/funcbench/README.md

 # funcbench

 Benchmark and compare your Go code between commits or sub benchmarks.
-It automated the use of `go test -bench` to run the benchmarks and uses [benchcmp](https://godoc.org/golang.org/x/tools/cmd/benchcmp) to compare them.
+It automates the use of `go test -bench` to run the benchmarks and uses [benchcmp](https://godoc.org/golang.org/x/tools/cmd/benchcmp) to compare them.

 funcbench currently supports two modes, Local and GitHub.
 Running it in the Github mode also allows it to accept *a pull request number* and *a branch/commit* to compare against, which makes it suitable for automated tests.